3v0k4/contact-page/blog/posts/2020-07-17-can-i-be-completely-honest-a-short-mentoring-story.md

 ---
-title: Can I be Completely Honest?
+title: Can I be Completely Honest? – A Short Mentoring Story
 description: I bombed it.
 I knew as soon as Grzester started the feedback session with those words.
 But this was great news.
 I wasn't looking for a pat in the back, I wanted to improve.
-published: false
+published: true
 author: Riccardo
 cover_image: https://odone.io/images/bomb.png
 tags: